City-to-City Relocation Comparisons

 Rent and home prices

-Housing is usually the biggest monthly expense and the biggest variable between cities — especially for people planning to buy.
+Housing is usually the biggest monthly expense and often the biggest reason a move either helps or hurts affordability.

 Transportation costs